cylc/cylc-admin/docs/practices-prompts.md

 _NB. for future thoughts on this general topic:_

-- There are many established & tried-and-tested methodologies e.g. flavours of Agile & common tradiational approaches we can take inspiration & learn from.
+- There are many established & tried-and-tested methodologies e.g. flavours of Agile & common traditional approaches we can take inspiration & learn from.
 - We are not tied to any one, therefore free to 'pick-and-choose' practices that work well for us.